drewf24/world-airbnb/writeup/writeup.md

 that more experienced hosts with more listings would have more availability days because they have more listings and our hypothesis test indicated that we were right.

+### Areas of Improvement:

+Perhaps one of the biggest concerns among our dataset was that we could not prove constant variance.
+The spread of the residuals in our residual plots did not suggest constant variance.
+This means that when plotting the individual error against the predicted value, the variance of the error predicted value should be constant.
+Graphically, the spread of the points around the regression line is too variable.
+Therefore, we had to proceed with caution when drawing assumptions from the linear regression.
+However, if we limit our conclusions to predictions, the consequences of a weak or not constant variance are less pressing.
+Furthermore, we assumed independence in our sample, implying that each listing is independent because the pricing of one space does not directly influence the other.
+While some might argue there is dependence between listings to some extent, the market for Airbnbs in NYC is free and competitive, so renters, ideally, don’t collide.
+In other words, it can be safely assumed that hosts of Airbnbs are working together to price fix listings in New York City.
+Another critical concern to consider in our analysis are the probabilities of type 1 and type 2 errors.
+For the entirety of our analysis, we set our alpha level to 0.05.
+However, we could have set the alpha level lower to reduce type 1 error, but consequently, increase type 2 error.
+It is important to consider the needs when it comes to analyzing the data.
+If someone wants to determine, for instance, on average, which borough is cheaper to book an Airbnb between Manhattan and Brooklyn, there would have to set the predetermined alpha level on their desired outcome.
+A type 1 error would mean that we reject that is no significant true median difference when, in reality, there is a true median difference.
+A type 2 error would mean that we conclude that there is a true median difference when, in reality, there is not.
+Someone who is on a very tight budget and cannot afford the more expensive Airbnb may want to decrease the type 1 error as much as possible to avoid spending more than they expected.
+(This is all assuming they did not know the actual price of the Airbnb and had to pick whether to stay in Manhattan or Brooklyn before booking an Airbnb).
+To decrease the type 1 error, this particular person could set the alpha level to a number less than 0.05.
+Our analysis could be stronger if we took into account the purposes that people will use it for.
+If we were going to continue work on the project, we could delve deeper into locations such as specific neighborhoods.
+This would allow users of our analysis to investigate further, more specifically, the cheapest places, on average, of New York City.
+For example, although the Bronx is one of the more affordable boroughs in our analysis, the most expensive neighborhood is in the Bronx.
+For travelers on a very tight budget, they may be misled by the information presented in our dataset because we were not specific enough with the location.

+### Overall Conclusion:

+Our data analysis concluded that: based on our research question from our proposal, we wanted to determine how location and availability played a role in determining the price of Airbnbs in New York City.
+We concluded that both Manhattan and Brooklyn dominated the Airbnb scene in terms of the number of listings, we wanted to see how these two locations play a role in the price of Airbnbs.
+Manhattan had a higher true median price than Brooklyn because Manhattan is known from previous knowledge to be an upper-class neighborhood; a hypothesis test confirmed this.
+A 95% confidence interval showed that the median price in Manhattan is between $55 and $65 higher than the median price in Brooklyn.
+We also concluded in our analysis that Manhattan has the greatest frequency of median or above listings at 68.757%, followed by Brooklyn at 40.380%.
+Queens has 24.448%, Staten Island has 21.739% and the Bronx has 15.294%.
+Finally, we investigated the last variable corresponding to the location: neighborhood.
+Looking into the top ten median-priced neighborhoods for Airbnb’s we surprisingly found that the Bronx contains the neighborhood, Eastchester, with the highest median price of $475.00.
+Based on our second research question in our proposal, we wanted to see how the way in which a property is listed (the type of room and description for example) influences the availability of a listing.
+Assuming availability is a good predictor of desirability (more available, less desirable).
+Our analysis revealed that a shared room is likely the least desired of the three-room types due to the largest IQR and highest median availability of the three-room types.
+Furthermore, we did conducted text analysis of the descriptions, we found words associated with private were highly sought after such as “private”, “apartment” indicating a private enclave, and “bedroom” indicating one’s private space.
+In addition, our linear model predicting availability by all variables regarding listing showed room type to be a relevant predictor.
+In addition, we predicted that more experienced hosts with more listings would have more availability days because they have more listings and our hypothesis test indicated that we were right.
+In our regression, we determined that location is a significant variable in determining the price of Airbnb listings in New York City.

 ### Overall